michaelbaudino/addic7ed-ruby/README.md

 video.basename      #=> "Game.of.Thrones.S06E09.720p.HDTV.x264-AVS[eztv].mkv"
 ```

-> :boom: It raises `InvalidFilename` when it fails to infer any information from the file name :cry:
+> 💥 It raises `InvalidFilename` when it fails to infer any information from the file name 😢

-## Notes
+## Fair use

 Addic7ed restricts the number of subtitles downloads to 15 per 24h (30 per 24h for registered users, and 55 for VIP users).
 Don't get mad, they have to pay for their servers, you know.
 Ho, and by the way, please, **please**: do not hammer their servers, play fair!

-## Contribute

-Feel free to submit a [pull request](michaelbaudino/addic7ed-ruby/pulls), I'd be glad to review/merge it.

-Also, if you like the awesome work done by the Addic7ed team, please consider [donating to them](http://www.addic7ed.com) :moneybag:

-### Supported Ruby versions
+## Supported Ruby versions

 This project [supports](https://github.com/michaelbaudino/addic7ed-ruby/blob/full-rewrite/.travis.yml) the following Ruby versions/implementations: